Is the SLIS MLIS program accredited by the American Library Association?

 Yes, you can take additional courses by applying as a non-degree-seeking (NDS) student.
 The UA Graduate School has various types of NDS applications, so please read through the Types of Graduate Applications page to find the NDS application that matches your needs.

 Would earning this degree allow me to work in any library?
-Could I work in a school library, or just a public library?
+Could I work in a school library or a public library?

 How do I add a class?